timzaz/leonify/README.md

 # Leonify

-This application's index endpoint returns the leones equivalent of the passed EUR, GBP or USD value.
+Get the Bank of Sierra Leone approved leones equivalent for EUR, GBP or USD figures.

 To get started, ensure you have poetry install and run,
 ```bash